nthykier/IDEA-debpkg/README.md

  * Completion of field names, known values for fields and known substitution variables.
  * Documentation for fields, known values in fields and known substitution variables ("CTRL + mouse-over")
  * Spellchecking of field values with exception for some known fields.
+ * Check that fields are placed in a paragraph where it makes sense.
+ * Folding of long field values with "Description" folded by default.

 Plus the features listed for Generic deb822 files.

-*Known omissions:*
- * Some fields - notably relation fields (like Depends) - are only known by name (i.e. it can be auto-completed, but it has no documentation)
- * Checks that the field belong in the paragraph (only Package/Source are checked in v0.0.2).

 ### Generic deb822 files (*.deb822)

  * Basic syntax highlighting.
  * Basic semantic validation (i.e. no duplicate fields)
  * Support for adding / removing comments via the <kbd>Code</kbd> > <kbd>Comment with Line Comment</kbd> feature.
+ * Folding of long field values.

 ## Getting started

-In version 0.0.2, the plugin only provide file type support.
-It should auto-detect packaging files such as `debian/control` and `debian/changelog` automatically (note the directory name is important too!).
+After installing the plugin, it automatically detect relevant files supported and start applying highlights and relevant validation rules based on common patterns such as "debian/control" or "*.deb822".

+Note that some of the auto-detection relies on the files being placed in the `debian` directory (such as `debian/control` and `debian/changelog`).
 Alternatively, you can set the file type manually by using IDEA's "Associate with File Type..." feature.

 Once associated, the supported feature set automatically activates on the relevant editor actions.

 ## Installation